aldrinm/blog/source/_posts/display-name-generators.md

 but it is very easy to write one yourself.
 Extend `DisplayNameGenerator.Simple` and override the methods you need.
 (Alternatively, you can also implement `org.junit.jupiter.api.DisplayNameGenerator`)

-*(code is available at https://github.com/aldrinm/display-name-generators/blob/main/src/test/java/aldrin/displaynamegenerators/CamelCaseGenerator.java)*
+*(following code is also available at https://github.com/aldrinm/display-name-generators/blob/main/src/test/java/aldrin/displaynamegenerators/CamelCaseGenerator.java)*

 {% codeblock lang:java line_number:false highlight: true %}
     import org.apache.commons.lang3.StringUtils;